supremumk/New-Haven-Real-Estate/README.md

 This is my very first project using R in Sep 2016.
 In this project, I
-	-Scraped and cleaned New Haven real estate data from 27307 webpages using R -Identified longitude and latitude for each property from Census Bureau, ArcGIS and Google API and constructed a rule <br>to integrate and measure the reliability of three geocoding results
+	-Scraped and cleaned New Haven real estate data from 27307 webpages using R -Identified longitude and latitude for each property from Census Bureau, ArcGIS and Google API <br> constructed a rule to integrate and measure the reliability of three geocoding results